 Cognitive-behavioral therapy, or CBT, is one of the most common therapies used to treat co-occurring disorders.
 CBT helps patients identify and improve negative thought-processes and behaviors that caused them to start abusing drugs and alcohol in the first place.
 When stress is a person’s leading cause of addiction, CBT teaches that person how to cope with and manage stress using healthier techniques.

 Individual and group therapy, support groups, addiction education, and relapse prevention training are other therapies that effectively treat co-occurring disorders.
 These therapies are included as part of extended care programs that help patients stay sober after completing addiction treatment.

-If you or someone you care about needs help recovering from a substance use disorder, call our 24/7 confidential helpline at 800-483-2193.
+If you or someone you care about needs help recovering from a substance use disorder, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our caring addiction counselors will discuss all your treatment options, and help you find a detox center that offers all the therapies you need to successfully combat addiction.